MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

    ![Opening the release pipeline](_img/deploy-using-approvals/open-pipeline.png)

-1. Choose the pre-deployment conditions icon for the **Production** environment to open the conditions panel.
+1. Choose the pre-deployment conditions icon for the **Production** stage to open the conditions panel.
 You can see that there is already an approver configured (this was done in the previous tutorial), but gates are disabled.
    Enable them by using the switch control in the **Gates** section.